TimZoet/BetterTest/readme.md

 Sometimes a failed check should result in immediate termination of a test.
 For example, inspecting the contents of a list should always be preceded by a check of that list's size.
 Accessing non-existing elements would result in misleading out of bounds errors.
-Some testing libraries handle this by providing a terminating and non-terminating version of the same function, e.g. :code:`requireEQ` and :code:`expectEQ`.
+Some testing libraries handle this by providing a terminating and non-terminating version of the same function, e.g. `requireEQ` and `expectEQ`.
 This is not very elegant.
-BetterTest solves this problem by returning an object that has a :code:`fatal` method.
+BetterTest solves this problem by returning an object that has a `fatal` method.
 If the check failed, calling this method will end the test with an error message:

 ```cpp